Victims of shooting recalled as loving, kind-hearted, heroic

 LARS KEPLER LANE:

+“Why he had to shoot him I don’t know,” she said in an interview with San Francisco’s KGO-TV.
+“This just doesn’t seem real.”

+Her world shattered Wednesday night when she learned her husband of 22 years was one of the victims.
+He leaves behind four children and a dog he doted on, she said.

-Lars Kepler Lane, 63, joined the Valley Transportation Authority in 2001 as an electro mechanic and then became an overhead line worker, said Glenn Hendricks, chair of the VTA’s board.
+Lars Lane joined the Valley Transportation Authority in 2001 as an electro mechanic and then became an overhead line worker, said Glenn Hendricks, chair of the VTA’s board.

 TIMOTHY MICHAEL ROMO: